kitavim2-commits/windows-sysmon-splunk-siem-lab/docs/case-studies/T1003-001-lsass-memory-access.md

 ---

 *Detection #4 of an ongoing endpoint detection lab.
-See [repo root]((https://github.com/kitavim2-commits/windows-sysmon-splunk-siem-lab)] for full project context.*
+See [(https://github.com/kitavim2-commits/windows-sysmon-splunk-siem-lab)](../../..] for full project context.*